gustavodiasag/clox/NOTES.md

 Since `realloc()` only takes a pointer to the first byte of a block of memory, under the hood, the memory allocator maintains additional bookkeping information for each block of heap-allocated memory, including its size.

 Given a pointer to some previously allocated memory, it can find this bookkeping information, which is necessary to be able to cleanly free it.
 It's this size metadata that `realloc()` updates.

+# Value representation

+For small fixed-size values like integers, many instruction sets store the value directly in the code stream right after the operational code. these are called **immediate instructions** because the bits for the value are immediately after the opcode.

+However, that doesn't work well for large or variable-sized constants.
+Those are instead stored in a separate "constant data" region in the binary executable.
+Then, the instruction to load a constant has an address pointing to where the value is stored in that section.
+Most virtual machines do something similar, like the JVM's [constant pools](https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-4.html#jvms-4.4).